-This stage of project management is where the project is finalized, where the deliverable is given to the customer, where stakeholders are told of the completion of the project, and all resources are released back to their resource managers.
+This stage of project management is where the project is finalized, the deliverable is given to the customer, stakeholders are told of the completion of the project, and all resources are released back to their resource managers.

 What is a project life cycle in project management?

 If you're wondering what is a project life cycle in project management, it is the collection of phases that a project undergoes from initiation to closing.
-Another way to define a project life cycle is: it's the collection of activities necessary to fulfill a project's objectives, from start to finish.
+Another way to define a project life cycle is the collection of activities necessary to fulfill a project's objectives, from start to finish.
 Following the five phases of a project life cycle should enable your team to successfully complete a project, with data to help improve your project next time as well.

 For more information on how to successfully drive your team through the five phases of project management, our Event Management Template can help you get started.